LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))

 *Note:*
+- *The firmware is not compatible with the new 2022 version of the Baofeng DM-1801 which uses competely different internal hardware and electronics*
 - The official Radioddity CPS PC software is not compatible with the firmware, and the **OpenGD77 CPS** must be used instead.
 This can be downloaded from the link show in [section 1.1](#download-links-and-other-resources) of this guide.
 This CPS must also be used for the Baofeng DM-1801 and all other supported radios

 ### Transferring data to Radio